Murder of Sarah Everard: Arrest of Wayne Couzens

 On 9 March 2021, Couzens was arrested at his home in Deal on suspicion of kidnapping.
-Police arrived at his house at 17:45 and entered it at 19:50 to make the arrest.
+Police arrived at his house at 17:45 and arrested Couzens at 19:47.
 Around 40 minutes before he was arrested, Couzens tried to wipe the data from his mobile phone.
-When interviewed, he initially claimed not to recognise Everard after being shown a photograph of her.
+When interviewed, he claimed initially not to recognise Everard after being shown a photograph of her.
 He then claimed to be having financial problems after paying for sex in Folkestone, and that a gang of Eastern Europeans had threatened him and his family, demanding he deliver "another girl" after underpaying a prostitute a few weeks before.
 A woman in her thirties was also arrested at the address on suspicion of assisting an offender but subsequently released without charge.

 On 10 March, the day Everard's remains were discovered, Couzens was re-arrested on suspicion of murder.
 On 11 March, Couzens was hospitalised following a head injury sustained in custody; he was again briefly hospitalised the following day after a similar injury.
 After the incident on 11 March, police said the injury was sustained while he was alone in his cell.

 Couzens was charged with Everard's kidnapping and murder on 12 March, following authorisation from the Crown Prosecution Service.
 He appeared at Westminster Magistrates' Court on 13 March and was remanded in custody before appearing at the Old Bailey via video link from Belmarsh Prison on 16 March.

 Guilty plea

 On 8 June 2021, Couzens pleaded guilty to kidnap and rape, and admitted responsibility for Everard's death.
 Pending medical reports into his mental health at the time of Everard's death, Couzens did not enter a plea on the charge of murder.

 At a hearing on 9 July, Couzens pleaded guilty to murder.
 On video link from Belmarsh Prison, he kept his head down and was shaking slightly.
-It was reported that he had hired a car and bought a roll of strong self-adhesive tape days before the murder.
-He and the victim were "complete strangers" and were unknown to each other prior to her abduction.
 After the plea hearing, it was reported that Kent Police had received a report in 2015 of a man in a car in Dover, naked from the waist down.
 It was believed there may have been enough information recorded in the Kent police system to have identified the man as Couzens, who was a serving police officer at the time.
-Speaking outside the Old Bailey, Cressida Dickthe Commissioner of the Metropolitan Policesaid she felt "sickened, angered and devastated" by Couzens's crimes, adding: "They are dreadful and everyone in policing feels betrayed.
+Speaking outside the Old Bailey, Cressida Dick, the Commissioner of the Metropolitan Police at the time, said she felt "sickened, angered and devastated" by Couzens's crimes, adding: "They are dreadful and everyone in policing feels betrayed.
 Sarah was a fantastic, talented young woman with her whole life ahead of her and that has been snatched away."